 - 1 1/4 cups milk

 - 1 teaspoon vanilla

-- 2. In a medium saucepan heat the chocolate, sugar and milk until the chocolate has melted.
+In a medium sauce pan heat the chocolate, sugar, and milk until the chocolate has melted.

-- 3. Pour the half-in-half mixture and heat, stirring constantly with a whisk, until the mixture suddenly thickens.
-Turn heat to low, continuing to stir, and cook for one more minute.
+Pour the half-and-half mixture into the chocolate mixture and heat, stirring constantly with a whisk until the mixture suddenly thickens.

 Remove from heat and whisk in the butter and vanilla.

 Pour the pudding into a bowl and press a piece of plastic wrap against the surface of the pudding to prevent a skin from forming.
 Refrigerate till completely chilled for several hours or overnight.

 When ready to serve whisk pudding and fill individual dessert bowls.

 JOIN THE LIST!